1. Considering Applying

 FAQ 1.11 Am I required to submit a certificate of proficiency in English?

 Solid knowledge of the English language (B2 level) is necessary for success in the program, which is completely conducted in English.
-If English is not your native language, or if you have not participated in at least one year of study in which English was the language of instruction, within an English speaking country, then an internationally-accepted language test is required (see exemptions below).
+If English is not your native language, see exemptions below.

-If you are a non-native English-speaker (see exemptions below) you must have one of the following qualifications as evidence of your English language proficiency (not older than three years):
+The following qualifications count as evidence for your English language proficiency (not older than three years):

 - (I) International English Language Testing System (IELTS): 5.5

 - (II) (Internet-based) English as a Foreign Language (TOEFL): 72

 - (III) English for International Communication (TOEIC):

 - - Speaking and writing: 310